 This publication consists of substantially all of the territories in which a member firm of the PwC network of firms operates in.
 Countries are classified geographically according to political criteria, using the geoscheme created by the United Nations Statistics Division.
 Additionally territories can be found on the IASB website.

-(*) All data is based on the survey conducted in October 2016, except the data for Egypt, Jordan, Kosovo, Laos, New Caledonia, Oman, Rwanda and Zambia (last updated in September 2015).
+(*) All data is based on the survey conducted in September 2017, except the data for Afghanistan, Botswana, Jamaica, Nigeria, Pakistan (last updated in September 2016) and New Calcedonia, (last updated in 2015).

 © 2016 - 2018 PwC.
 All rights reserved.
 PwC refers to the US member firm or one of its subsidiaries or affiliates, and may sometimes refer to the PwC network.
 Each member firm is a separate legal entity.
 Please see www.pwc.com/structure for further details.